scottwestover/scottwestover.dev/hugo-site/content/post/2026/03/building-a-suika-style-merge-game-with-phaser-4-part-3/index.md

 Our game is playable, but it has no objective or challenge.
 In [part 4](/post/2026/03/building-a-suika-style-merge-game-with-phaser-4-part-4/), we'll add a scoring system to reward players for merging fruit and implement the game-over condition to create a proper challenge loop.

-TODO: fix the links below

-You can find the completed source code for this article here on GitHub: [Part 1 Source Code](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/tree/load_assets)
+You can find the completed source code for this article here on GitHub: [Part 3 Source Code](https://github.com/devshareacademy/phaser-4-suika-game/tree/3_controls)

-If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/discussions), or leave a comment down below.
+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-4-suika-game/discussions), or leave a comment down below.